Rahuketu86/orgbook/book/content.md

 covers a few tips for how to do so.

-- Org mode integration via docker
+- Org mode integration via docker : Trying to fix issues